 where we use Eqs.~\eqref{d2xiodt2} and ~\eqref{dxiodtaualpha} in the third equality.
-Eq.~\eqref{d2xiodt2alpha} is the geodesic deviation equation of VSL model.
-Compared to the GR, we obtain the additional term related with $d \ttc/ d \tau$.
-However for the local observer this modification term is ignored and geodesic deviation equation is same as that of the GR.
-Thus, meVSL predict the same polarization of gravitational waves (GWs) as the GR.
-In other word, if one breaks the equivalence principle, then one needs to consider the effect of VSL in the GWs polarization detections.
+Eq.~\eqref{d2xiodt2alpha} is the geodesic deviation equation of the VSL model.
+Compared to the GR, we obtain the additional term related to $d \ttc/ d \tau$.
+However, for the local observer, this modification term is ignored, and the geodesic deviation equation is the same as that of the GR.
+Thus, the meVSL predicts the same polarization of gravitational waves (GWs) as the GR.
+In other words, if one breaks the equivalence principle, one needs to consider the effect of VSL in the GW polarization detections.